TAPInspector: Safety and Liveness Verification of Concurrent Trigger-Action IoT Systems: Rule Interaction Vulnerabilities

-where we divide the condition set $C$ into two sets: $C_t$ which is checked when the trigger occurs and $C_a$ which is checked before executing actions.
 For simplicity, we introduce a timer $\tau^r$ and divide the original $r$ containing T2A latency into two sub-rules:

 $r^1$ is equipped with an action to setup a timer $\tau^r$ with a timeout value $l$.
 Once $\tau^r$ times out, $r^2$ performs actions of $r$.
 We call $r^2$ a \textit{timeout} rule.
-Similarly, we also use a timer $\tau^e$ and split the rule $r$ containing an extended action $a^e$ into two sub-rules:
+Similarly, we also use a timer $\tau^e$ and split the rule $r$ containing an extended action $a^e$ into two sub-rules: where we use $a^{e'}$ to denote switching to another state.